 4 Facts About Maternal Health in Nepal

-- Midwives are one of the popular professional services for maternal health in Nepal.
-Fast intervention and postnatal suggestions from a skilled midwife allows for better care for both mother and child after birth.
-In Nepal, only about 27% of women receive care within 24 hours of giving birth.
-This makes way for hemorrhaging, heavy-lifting related injuries shortly after giving birth.
+- Midwifery is one of the most important services for maternal health in Nepal.
+Fast intervention and postnatal suggestions from a skilled midwife allows for better postnatal care for both mother and child.
+In Nepal, only about 27 percent of women receive care within 24 hours of giving birth.
+This increases risk of hemorrhaging and heavy-lifting related injuries shortly after giving birth.
 It also increases risk of possible complications for the baby during and directly after birth.

-- To ensure that midwives are updated on the most current practices and procedures for successful pregnancy and birthing, midwifery education is imperative.
-Institutions have partnered with the United Nations Population Fund (UNFPA) to offer combined education for nursing and midwifery.
+- Midwifery education ensures that midwives are up to date on the most current practices and procedures for successful pregnancy and birthing.
+Institutions have partnered with the United Nations Fund for Population Activities (UNFPA) to offer combined education for nursing and midwifery.
 In 2011, Nepal and the UNFPA committed to training 10,000 birthing attendants.
 However, in a report about midwifery authored by the UNFPA, midwives do not have specific legislation for their work.
-They are not completely recognized under the law or regulated, creating issues with proper training and resources.
+Midwives are not completely recognized under the law nor are they regulated, which results in issues with proper training and resources.
 Therefore, greater recognition and accessibility will allow midwives the resources, training and encouragement that they need for success.

 - Women of lower socioeconomic status have more complications surrounding maternal health.
 The National Medical College Teaching Hospital in Nepal published an extensive report of the challenges surrounding maternal health in Nepal.
-A specific challenge mentioned in this report includes the socio-economic influencers of maternal health.
-Due to poor nutritional health in women with lower economic status, issues like anemia that cause mortalities.
+A specific challenge mentioned in this report includes the socioeconomic influencers of maternal health.
+Due to poor nutritional health in women of lower economic status, issues such as anemia can cause mortalities.
 Additionally, rural areas record about 280 birth complications per day.
 Although there has been significant work since then to expand access to cesarean sections and birthing centers in rural areas, there are still around 258 women dying per 100,000 live births.

 – Ashleigh Litcofsky